yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

         option vlan0    "0 1 2 3 5*"
         option vlan1    "4 5"
 }}}

+The "*" mark is set for the default VLAN.
+Pakets transfered between interfaces on the default VLAN are the ones that will remain unchanged, while all other will be "tagged".
+See more in section "VLAN Trunking" under the [:OpenWrtDocs/NetworkInterfaces:VLAN and bridging concepts] page.

 If you are using a VLAN 802.11q capable external switch, you can use it simply by configuring the VLAN interfaces as instructed in the next section.
 For example: VLAN 1 on the switch would correspond to eth0.1 on OpenWRT.
 === Network Layer ===